nazmulidris/developerlife.com/_posts/2000-09-20-advanced-threads.markdown

 excerpt: |
    This tutorial is devoted to showing you advanced techniques of using threads to perform event driven tasks, without using polling, and usually with the use of queues.
-Techniques of managing life cycles of server objects (that are multithreaded) and runtime activation and deactivation of these objects.
+Along with techniques of managing life cycles of server objects (that are multithreaded) and runtime activation and deactivation of these objects.
 layout: post
 title: "Advanced Threads"
 categories: